StefanZander/lecture_notes/nzse/ui_design/html/docs/basic_principles.md

 --> See Book Designing Intuitive UIs, page 27ff.

-Discoverability, affordance, and predictability are strongly influenced by users' previous or prior experiences.
+Discoverability, affordance, and predictability are strongly influenced by users' previous or prior experiences. --> _What does that imply for untuitive UIs?_

 Users usually spend more time on other pages or with other software than with yours.